 Annual and sick leave are each earned at the rate of four hours per pay period accruing 13 days of annual and 13 days of sick leave per training year.
 There are also 12 paid holidays.
 Administrative Leave totaling up to 10 days are offered to each trainee to attend relevant conferences, continuing education programs, and dissertation defense.
-Administrative leave must be requested in advance and is granted based on the Director of Psychology Training's discretion.
-A total of \$750 per calendar year is offered to each trainee to attend work-related training/learning experiences.
+Administrative leave must be requested in advance and is granted based on initial approval by the Director of Psychology Training.